good friday bulletin

 10:05am | egg games for teens | christ church field

-10:30am | egg hunt on the lawn
+10:30am | egg hunt within the gated area

 11am | traditional service | fort lauderdale sanctuary